spywhere/plug.nvim/docs/extensions/config.md

 ## Compatibility

+- lazy.nvim: Proxy to `config`
+- packer.nvim: Proxy to `config`.
+With a custom handler for a compiled snapshot
+- pckr.nvim: Proxy to `config`
 - vim-plug: Polyfilled
-- packer.nvim: Proxy to `config`
-- lazy.nvim: Proxy to `config`

 ## Configurations